-Certifications on Resume
+Listing Certifications on CV

-Guidelines for Listing Certifications on a Resume
+Guidelines for Listing Certifications on a Resume: Best Practices

 By obtaining a certification, you may show off your expertise and validate your specialized knowledge and abilities.
 Including your recently obtained credentials on your resume might help you stand out from the competition and attract the attention of potential employers.
 Knowing when and how to list your certifications on a resume will be necessary if you have obtained one or more.